ericwang619/Abbott-Excel/README.md

    2. type in "python main.py" and hit enter to run the program on all spreadsheets in the "Excel Files folder"
    Note: by default, using "python main.py" will only clean and re-organize data.
    Alternatively you can use:
-      1. "python main.py -b" - this will run both cleaning and analysis on the files within "Excel Files"
+      1. "python main.py -b" - this will run **both cleaning and regression analysis** on the files within "Excel Files"
-      2. "python main.py -a" - this will run ONLY analysis on the files within "Excel Files"
+      2. "python main.py -a" - this will run **only regression analysis** on the files within "Excel Files"
    3. Once you are done executing the program, type "deactivate" to close your virtual environment